vikramnathan/data_partitioning/README.md

       queries with the running cover, and expands the cover to include it, stopping and starting a new cover when the max block size is reached.
     - 'ilp' runs the ILP solver.
-- `--work-dir` is a directory with intermediate results.
+- `--work-dir` is a directory with intermediate results of the multicore mapreduce that inverts the queries.
 All work dirs are made subdirectories of the `scratch` directory since it is ignored by git.
 The work dir is also used to cache some results so we don't have to invert the queries every time.
 Use the same work dir on the same query dir to avoid needless recomputation.